Muppet Babies (1984 TV series)

 Jim Henson's Muppet Babies, commonly known by the shortened title Muppet Babies, is an American fantasy comedy animated television series produced by Marvel Productions for Jim Henson Productions.
 The show portrays toddler versions of the Muppets living together in a nursery under the care of a woman known as Nanny, involving the concepts of the power of imagination and creative problem-solving.
 The show's main target group is for children aged 2–5.
 The idea of presenting the Muppets as children appeared in a dream sequence in The Muppets Take Manhattan (1984), released two months before Muppet Babies debuted.
 The idea was a success, and it transformed into a spin-off.

 The show aired from September 15, 1984, to November 2, 1991, as part of the Saturday-morning cartoons lineup on CBS.
 The show received universal acclaim for its animation, visuals, writing, humor, educational values, and appeal to younger and older audiences.
 It spawned a successful merchandise and won seven Daytime Emmy Awards (including four consecutive awards for Outstanding Animated Program), as well as a Humanitas Prize.
-Due to its popularity, the show remained on television in the United States for a decade.
+Due to its popularity, the show remained on television in the United States for a decade, but is unable to stream on Disney+ due to copyright and licensing fees regarding the film and television footage used in episodes.

 The rights are now held by The Walt Disney Company following the company's acquisition of The Muppets franchise in 2004.
-A reboot of the series premiered on Disney Junior on March 23, 2018.
+A reboot of the series premiered on Disney Jr. on March 23, 2018.